Loading...

 Information

 There are several risks and complications related to central venous access devices (CVADs).
-Infections, thrombosis, phlebitis, haematoma and displaced devices are the commonest problems encountered.
+A patient presenting with any of the following should be referred via Acute Oncology team

-CVAD’s increase the risk of clot formation in blood vessels.
+• Thrombosis – CVAD’s increase the risk of clot formation in blood vessels.
 Symptoms include oedema, inability to aspirate the line and pain in the arm, shoulder and chest.
-Suspected clots need further investigation at hospital and treatment with therapeutic LMWH if confirmed.

 Who to refer: